kylefrost/Calculator7/README.md

 iOS 7 styled Calculator for OS X

-Free to use.
+Free to use, manipulate, release, whatever.
 Have fun!